 Administration of Medication: Certain medications may be administered in the CYS setting when it is not possible for Parents/Guardians to be present.
-Only prescribed antibiotics, antihistamines, decongestants, and topical medications from health care providers and U.S. medical treatment facilities may be administered to Child/Youth who are enrolled in full-day. part-day or regularly scheduled school-age programs.
+Please note: All medication (to include OTC medication) must be checked in at the front desk and reviewed/signed off by a member of management.
+No medication (to include OTC medication) is authorized in the classrooms unless it is prescribed by the physician and has been properly documented on CYS required documentation.
+All medication must be stored out of reach of children and therefore may not be left in your child's bag.
+Fort Lee CYS uses dedicated bags to store your child's medication along with the required documentation and a picture of your child.
+These bags are located in your child's classroom out of reach of children but easily accessible to staff authorized to administer the medication if needed.
+Only prescribed antibiotics, antihistamines, decongestants, and topical medications from health care providers and U.S. medical treatment facilities may be administered to Child/Youth who are enrolled in full-day, part-day or regularly scheduled school-age programs.
 Medications not on the approved medication list must have a medication Exception to Policy in place from Higher Headquarters Installation Management Command which can take approximately four (4) weeks to process.
 Medications that are prescribed as needed (PRN) will not be given in programs, with the exception of rescue medications.
 Parent/guardians will complete and have the health care provider sign the corresponding Medical Action Plan (MAP) for the required rescue medication.
 All medications must be in the original container, have a current prescription label and if not listed on the "approved medication list" should be accompanied by proper dosing syringe/cup/ spoon.
 A Child/Youth must be taking the medication for at least 24 hours prior to re-admission into a CYS program.
 Parent/Guardians will complete and sign a CYS Medical Dispensation Record, DA Form 5225-R, for each approved medication to be administered.
 A Parent/Guardian must complete and sign the form before medication can be administered.
 This policy will be discussed during the Parent/Guardian orientation.
 Please contact the individual program for further information.

 Self-Medication: School age youth can self-medicate if the Child/Youth's health care provider determines that it is developmentally appropriate, and the youth knows enough about the health condition and the treatment procedure.
 Self-medication in CYS programs requires written instructions from the youth's health care provider clearly spelling out what and when self-medication is allowed and under what circumstances the youth must refer to the parents and health care provider for assistance.
 Parent/Guardians and youth are responsible for notifying the program staff of any medication that will be brought to CYS programs.
 Youth must self-administer all medications in the presence of CYS staff who will then document the incident.
-If a youth (6th-12th grade) cannot self-medicate, then a MIAT review is required.
+If a youth (6th-12th grade) cannot self-medicate, then a SNAP review is required.